 Do all your prep first, if you haven't already: Cut your potatoes up in to small cubes, slice up your onions, chop up your garlic, and cut your chicken in to small cubes.

-Heat 2 tbsp of butter or coconut oil in a large skillet on medium low heat.
+Heat 2 tablespoon of butter or coconut oil in a large skillet on medium low heat.
 Once it melts, add curry powder and/or curry paste in there.
 Swirl it around until well blended.

 Turn up the heat to medium high.
 Add in the coconut milk and mix well.